Westgate (Columbus, Ohio): The Quaker Settlement

-Shortly after the Civil War, members of the Short Creek Quarterly meeting of the Quaker Church showed their interest in the ensuing auction of a 463.5-acre plot of land in the Hilltop area.
-Their intention was to use this land to create their dream Quaker settlement.
-Five Quaker men came to the site in 1870 in order to determine whether or not it met their needs.
-They determined this land to be suitable and consequently returned to purchase it in 1872.
-This purchase took place on January 23 and cost $87.50 per acre.
-Many notable Quakers moved here such as John Cowgill, John Hussey, and William H. Harris.
-Many of the streets in Westgate today are named for these Quaker settlers.
+Shortly after the Civil War, members of the Short Creek Quarterly Meeting of the Quaker Church took an interest in the former camp land.
+Five Quaker men visited the site in 1870 to determine whether it met their needs.
+They found it suitable and returned to purchase it on January 23, 1872, at a cost of $87.50 per acre, covering a 463.5-acre plot.
+Some of the streets in Westgate today are named after early Quaker settlers.